skrey/yellow-extensions/source/help/en/how-to-make-a-small-blog.md

 an important part of life in Sweden that it is both a verb and a noun.
 How often do you fika?

-[youtube wnBHyfMtK5o]
+[youtube SUpY1BT9Xf4]
 ```

-Let's show the video when a visitor clicks on the blog page.
-You can use `[--more--]` to add a page break at the desired spot:
+You can use `[--more--]` to add a page break at the desired spot.
+The rest will be shown when a visitor clicks on the blog page:

 ```
 ---
 Title: Fika is good for you
-Published: 2016-06-01
+Published: 2020-06-01
 Author: Datenstrom
 Layout: blog
 Tag: Example, Coffee, Video